Keenan-Nicholson/Keenan-Nicholson/README.md

 💻 **Interests**

-- I am interested in many things, lately I have been trying my hand at some data processing, messing about with QGIS and maps, and AI.
+- I am interested in many things but lately I have been trying my hand at some frontend development and learning React.js, data processing and visualization, and messing about with QGIS and maps.

 📬 **Contact**